needle-mirror/com.unity.netcode/Documentation~/optimizations.md

 ## Limiting Snapshot Size

+* Use `GhostAuthoringComponent.MaxSendRate` to broadly reduce/clamp the resend rate of each of your ghost prefab types.
+It is an effective tool to reduce total bandwidth consumption, particularly in cases where your snapshot is always filling up with large ghosts with high priorities.
+_For example: A "LootItem" ghost prefab type can be told to only replicate - at most - on every tenth snapshot, by setting `MaxSendRate` to 10._

 * The per-connection component `NetworkStreamSnapshotTargetSize` will stop serializing entities into a snapshot if/when the snapshot goes above the specified byte size (`Value`).
 This is a way to try to enforce a (soft) limit on per-connection bandwidth consumption.
+To apply this limit globally, set a non-zero value in `GhostSendSystemData.DefaultSnapshotPacketSize`.

 > [!NOTE]
+> Note that `MaxSendRate` is distinct from `Importance`: The former enforces a cap on the resend interval, whereas the latter informs the `GhostSendSystem` of which ghost chunks should be prioritized in the next snapshot.
+> Therefore, `MaxSendRate` can be thought of as a gating mechanism (much like its predecessor; `MinSendImportance`).

+> [!NOTE]
 > Snapshots do have a minimum send size.
 This is because - per snapshot - we ensure that _some_ new and destroyed entities are replicated, and we ensure that at least one ghost has been replicated.

-* `GhostSendSystemData.MaxSendEntities` can be used to limit the max number of entities added to any given snapshot.
+* `GhostSendSystemData.MaxSendChunks` can be used to limit the max number of chunks added to any given snapshot.

-* Similarly, `GhostSendSystemData.MaxSendChunks` can be used to limit the max number of chunks added to any given snapshot.
+* `GhostSendSystemData.MaxIterateChunks` can be used to limit the total number of chunks the `GhostSendSystem` will iterate over & serialize when looking for ghosts to replicate.
+Very useful when dealing with thousands of static ghosts.

 * `GhostSendSystemData.MinSendImportance` can be used to prevent a chunks entities from being sent too frequently.
-  _For example: A "DroppedItems" ghostType can be told to only replicate on every tenth snapshot, by setting `MinSendImportance` to 10, and dropped item `Importance` to 1._
+__As of 1.4, prefer `GhostAuthoringComponent.MaxSendRate` over this global.__
 `GhostSendSystemData.FirstSendImportanceMultiplier` can be used to bump the priority of chunks containing new entities, to ensure they're replicated quickly, regardless of the above setting.

 > [!NOTE]
 > The above optimizations are applied on the per-chunk level, and they kick in **_after_** a chunks contents have been added to the snapshot.
 Thus, in practice, real send values will be higher.